17. Security and Governance¶

 Problem: The database contained important data.
 No confirmation, no risk assessment, no audit.
 Impossible to understand who and when deleted the database.

-Solution: Threat modeling, risk scoring for tools, prompt injection protection, sandboxing, allowlists, RBAC for access control, audit of all operations.
-Now critical actions require confirmation, and all operations are logged for audit.
+Solution: Threat modeling, risk scoring for tools, prompt injection protection, sandboxing, allowlists, RBAC, and auditing.
+Now critical actions require confirmation, and all operations are logged.

 Theory in Simple Terms¶